kubevirt/kubevirt/docs/tests.md

 to set the `KUBEVIRT_CLIENT_GO_SCHEME_REGISTRATION_VERSION` environment variable.
 The `./hack/ginkgo.sh` script is a ginkgo wrapper that adds this environment variable and pass all the command line parameters to the `ginkgo` tool.

-Full documentation of using the `ginkgo` tool may be found in the [ginkgo web site](https://onsi.github.io/ginkgo/#the-ginkgo-cli), But here are some useful ways to run the unit tests:
+Full documentation of using the `ginkgo` tool may be found in the [ginkgo website](https://onsi.github.io/ginkgo/#the-ginkgo-cli), But here are some useful ways to run the unit tests:

 Running all the unit tests: